MohammadRaziei/phasma/README.md

 ### System Requirements
 - **Python**: 3.4 or higher
 - **OS**: Windows, Linux, or macOS (32-bit and 64-bit supported)
-- **No External Dependencies**: No need to install browsers, Node.js, npm, or browser drivers
-- **Memory**: Minimal memory footprint
 - **Storage**: ~20MB for bundled PhantomJS engine (included in package)

-Phasma is completely self-contained - it includes the PhantomJS engine directly in the package (~20MB) and requires no external dependencies.
-No need to install Chrome, Firefox, Node.js, npm, or any browser drivers.
-The bundled PhantomJS engine is OS-independent and works across all platforms.
+Phasma is completely self-contained with no external dependencies - no need to install browsers, Node.js, npm, or browser drivers.

 ### From Source
 For development or latest features: